Accounting & Finance BA (Hons) (with Foundation Year)UCAS Code: N401|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 A research piece or project in an area of your choice.

-This topic gives you a detailed understanding of business taxation, individual taxation and corporation taxes.
-You will also study how government taxation policies can affect the wealth of a country.
+This topic gives you a detailed understanding of business taxation, individual taxation and corporation tax in the United Kingdom.
+You will also study how to design a country’s tax system.

 Analysing risk management techniques, as well as Business and Asset evaluation, you will consider corporate restructures and working capital management techniques.